parcuri/derekkedziora.com/_pages/about.md

 <figure style="float: left; padding-right: 1em;"><img src="/static/derek.jpg" alt="The author at a cafe" title="Derek Kedziora"></figure>

-I work as content designer and UX writer, but I’m a geek at heart.
+I work as a content designer and UX writer, but I’m a geek at heart.
 For professional stuff, check out my [CV and portfolio](/portfolio).

 I was born in the US, although my English teaching career took me to Kyrgyzstan, China and Saudi Arabia before landing me in Ukraine, where I’ve lived since 2010.